pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     module.exports = main();
     ```

-This application will create 2 instances of the VPC class in which all of the resources needed for a VPC are created.
+This application will create 2 instances of the VPC class contaiing all of the resources needed for a VPC.
 This
-reusable class, `VPC` is a much neater way of building out infrastructure than to simply loop over the resources.
+reusable class, `VPC` is a more efficient way of building out infrastructure than to simply loop over the resources.
 We can
 take advantage of relating the resources to the correct parent to build out graph.

-We need to do 1 step further.
-We need to be able to peer the VPCs.
+We take it one step further, and be able to peer the VPCs.
 TypeScript, again, gives us the ability to do this in a
 concise manner by using a [member function](http://www.typescriptlang.org/docs/handbook/classes.html#public-private-and-protected-modifiers).
-The
-member function of the VPC class will look as follows:
+The member function of the VPC class looks as follows:

     ```typescript
     public configurePeering(args: PeerToArgs) {